Derecho Storms – What They Are And Why They Are So Potentially Devastating

 Under the right conditions, a thunderstorm can generate multiple downbursts repeatedly within a specific region with a size of up to 100 kilometers (62 miles).
 The downburst clusters that occur as a result favor the creation of a derecho.

-Prevailing Winds
+2) Prevailing Winds

 Probably the most critical element responsible for a group of thunderstorms to start moving in a specific direction is the presence of prevailing winds.
 Without a consistent driving force to move storm systems unidirectionally, a derecho will not be able to form.

 The influence of these winds can be observed from the moment a downburst of cold air hits the ground.
-The air diverges typically in all directions away from the point of contact.
+The air typically diverges in all directions away from the point of contact.
 An overarching directional wind, however, causes a momentum shift in a specific direction.

 When prevailing winds are present, the air diverging away from a downburst accelerates faster in the direction the surrounding wind is blowing.
 As a result, the momentum and forward movement of the storm system follow the direction of the prevailing wind.

-Creation Of New Thunderstorms And Bow Echos
+3) Creation Of New Thunderstorms And Bow Echos

-The warm humid air that has been lifted by the cold winds ahead of the storm front, starts to cool down, and condensation takes place, which can result in the formation of an entirely new thunderstorm.
+The warm, humid air that has been lifted by the cold winds ahead of the storm front starts to cool down, and condensation takes place, which can result in the formation of an entirely new thunderstorm.

 It becomes clear how this process can keep on repeating itself under the right conditions, gain momentum, and grow in size and strength.
-Under these conditions, the bow-shaped storm front that is so synonymous with Derechos, called a bow echo, develops.
+Under these conditions, the bow-shaped storm front that is so synonymous with derechos, called a bow echo, develops.

-This repetitive process is what makes it possible for Derechos to travel for hundreds of miles and cause so much destruction over such a widespread area.
+This repetitive process is what makes it possible for derechos to travel for hundreds of miles and cause so much destruction over such a widespread area.

-The effect a derecho has on any region it impacts is comparable to a number of other extreme weather events like tornadoes and hurricanes.
+The effect a derecho has on any region it impacts is comparable to that of a number of other extreme weather events like tornadoes and hurricanes.
 It is therefore not surprising that this storm system often gets confused with other weather events.

-Surprise Element Of A Derecho
+1) Surprise Element Of A Derecho

-With most extreme weather events, there are some identifiable buildup or accompanying weather conditions that give meteorologists a fair amount of time to provide potentially affected regions with weather alerts of an approaching storm system.
+With most extreme weather events, there are some identifiable buildup patterns or accompanying weather conditions that give meteorologists a fair amount of time to provide potentially affected regions with weather alerts of an approaching storm system.

-Hurricane strength winds, sometimes followed by a downpour of rain, can catch an entire region completely off-guard and hit without any visible warning.
+Hurricane-strength winds, sometimes followed by a downpour of rain, can catch an entire region completely off-guard and hit without any visible warning.
 Although it moves through an area fairly rapidly, it can cause widespread damage and injuries in a short period.

 It is this “surprise element” that is so characteristic of a derecho that makes it so dangerous and potentially deadly.

-Sheer Size And Scope Of Affected Regions
+2) Sheer Size And Scope Of Affected Regions

 The fact that a weather event needs to be at least 400 kilometers (250 miles) wide to be classified as a derecho already points to the scale of the storm.
-In many cases, Derechos far exceed this minimum requirement.
+In many cases, derechos far exceed this minimum requirement.

 (The derecho that occurred during June 2012 in the Mid-Atlantic and Midwest of the United States resulted in damage estimated to be in excess of 2.9 billion dollars.)

-The majority of destruction and injury caused by Derechos is the result of powerful winds and flash flooding that occur during the storm.
+The majority of destruction and injury caused by derechos is the result of powerful winds and flash flooding that occur during the storm.

 Conclusion